csaf-poc/csaf_distribution/docs/csaf_checker.md

 The checker will attempt to download from the given domain URL.
 A direct URL to the metadata.json can be given by starting the URL with `https://`.
-Otherwise the checker will attempt to find the metadata.json.
+Otherwise the checker will attempt to find the metadata.json in any valid default location.

 Usage example:
 ` ./csaf_checker example.com -f html --rate=5.3 -H apikey:SECRET -o check-results.html`